All Products

 (shuffle_bytes/1048576)::text || ' MB' AS "Shuffle",

-(cpu_time_ms/1000)::text || ' s' AS "CPU time",
+(cpu_time_ms/1000)::text || ' s' AS "CPU Time",

-physical_reads as "Physical reads",
+physical_reads as "Disk Reads",

 query_id as "QueryID",